nicholasgower/PlanetsLib/README.md

 Code, graphics and conventions to help modders creating planets, moons and other systems.
 This library is a community project and will grow over time.
 Feel free to contribute via pull requests on [Github](https://github.com/danielmartin0/PlanetsLib).

 We try to avoid breaking changes.
-In the unlikely event breaking changes occur, the major version of Planetslib will be bumped (unless the feature is unused.)
+In the event breaking changes must occur, the major version of Planetslib will be bumped (unless the feature is unused.)

 ## Credits